mkjaergaard/darc/README.md

 Version 0.2 has been redesigned in several ways such as:
 * The implementaion have been split into several sub-projects to motivate a higly seperated architecture
-* Nodes have been reaplaced by Peers, to better symbolize their purpose in the p2p system
+* Nodes have been replaced by Peers, to better symbolize their purpose in the p2p system
 * A decentralized name service
 * General architecture cleanup